thuupx/recipe-detector/README.md

+# Fujifilm custom recipe detector - powered by AI

+## Features

-# Backend for reverse engineering a Fujifilm custom recipe using AI
+- Reverse engineer a Fujifilm custom recipe using AI
+- No need to know the camera model or make assumptions about the recipe

 ## Example response